tranluan258/trainning/src/JSSyntax/jsSyntax.md

         +array Optional: The array that find was called on.
     - The reduce((previousValue, currentValue, currentIndex, array) => { /* ... */ }, initialValue)

+## Lodash:
+    -Lodash makes JavaScript easier by taking the hassle out of working with arrays, numbers, objects, strings.